wolfofalgstreet/HUGE-Fibonacci/README.md

 # Requirements

-You must have the gcc compikler installed on your machine.
+You must have the gcc compiler installed on your machine.

 # Compilation and Testing (Linux/Mac Command Line) & Windows